Can Design of Wearable Technology Impact Health?

 Because of the way the testing technology is designed, Type 1 Diabetes patients and their families typically will only see the data for the last three hours.
 There was an enormous spike in Chris’s blood sugar between breakfast and lunch, but since they hadn’t been testing specifically during that time, they weren’t seeing that data.

 Dr. Lee observed that Chris’s family has been exceptional in the way they have obtained and stored medical data since Chris was diagnosed with Type 1 Diabetes at age two.
 An area of specialty for Dr. Lee is data science in education.
 He notes that families who engage in data science are taking advantage of a valuable asset.
 Chris’s parents have been extraordinarily diligent in their constant monitoring and extensive record keeping.
-“The Thurstons are a regular, busy family,” said Lee, “but they have created clever routines, and they do a remarkable job with the daily management of carbs, soccer, insulin, exercise, et cetera.”
+“The Thurstons are a regular, busy family,” said Lee, “but they have created clever routines, and they do a remarkable job with the daily management of carbs, soccer, insulin, exercise, etc.”

 Episodes of high and low blood sugar occur frequently with Type 1 Diabetes and can be serious or fatal if not managed with extreme care.
 “A spike in blood sugar like the one Chris was experiencing is hugely consequential for short and long term health,” said Lee.
 “It’s important for companies making this equipment to have an understanding of the day-to-day life of families and what prompts them to review the data like this,” said Lee.